apache/arrow/docs/source/developers/bug_reports.rst

 Issue assignment
 ++++++++++++++++

-Assignment signals commitment to work on an issue, and should be self-assigned when that work starts.
-At the same time the issue is assigned, the status field should be updated.
+Assignment signals commitment to work on an issue, and contributors should self-assign issues when that work starts.
+At the same time the issue is assigned, the status field should be updated to **In Progress**.

 The Arrow project relies upon volunteer contributors, and we recognize that priorities and plans may change, resulting in an issue assigned to an